…Is my stock answer when folks ask me how web-sites work!

 But quartz watches keep better time, don’t they?

-They certainly do until the battery goes flat, or the strap breaks and get lost, or until the plastic face becomes so scratched you can’t read it anymore, or when bits start to fall off, or a button stops working, or the waterproofing fails.
+They certainly do until the battery goes flat, or the strap breaks and gets lost, or until the plastic face becomes so scratched you can’t read it anymore, or when bits start to fall off, or a button stops working, or the waterproofing fails.

 They will degrade over time and very little can be done to return them to their former glory.
-It’s a built-in obsolescence that comes as part of the value trade that exists in the lower echelons of any market.
+It’s built-in obsolescence that comes as part of the value trade that exists in the lower echelons of any market.